 But this does not mean that you can use all tile sizes for all applications.
 As an example, large-format tiles often can have an awkward, ungainly appearance in small bathrooms.
 You need to have a certain number of full-size tiles for the application to visually work.
 Yet few large format tiles would fit in a small bathroom.
 Many tiles would need to be cut.

 Even so, nothing about bathroom tile sizing is written in stone, and tile sizes stated in this guide are suggestions, not edicts.
 Experiment with different tile sizes to see what looks best to your eye.
 In small bathrooms, it's very easy to dry-fit most of the tiles to see how they might look after installation.

 |Small shower walls||1-inch square to 4-inch square|

 |Moderate or large shower walls||4-inch to 15-inch by 30-inch|

 |Bathroom floor||1-inch square to 12-inch square, or up to large-format for large bathrooms|

 |Bathroom walls||4-inch square up to 12-inch by 24-inch|

 Shower Floor and Wall Tile Sizes

 For shower floors or pans, generally you will want to have smaller sized tiles, from 4 inches by 4 inches down to 1-inch by 1-inch mosaic tiles.
-The idea is that you need to have tiles small enough so that the tile installer while laying the mortar bed, can form gentle contours so that the flooring will pitch correctly and the water will properly move toward a centrally located drain.
+The idea is that you need to have tiles small enough so that the tile installer, while laying the mortar bed, can form gentle contours.
+These contours will allow the flooring to pitch correctly so the water will properly move toward a centrally located drain.

 Shower Wall Tile Sizes